 Eddie Gaedel's feat is recorded in baseball record books on a single line; it shows all zeros, excepting games (one) and bases on balls (one).
 Few baseball followers know the story behind Doug Hansen's only line; he wore Cleveland's number "2" in September 1951 and was in only three games; he was used as a pinch runner on each occasion, scoring twice.

-The Indians were battling the Yankees for the 1951 pennant when Hansen came on board; they led on August 19 but fell behind on August 28, never to lead again.
-The clubs fought it out until the final week in September, when the Bronx Bombers won their last five games, and Cleveland dropped its final four, to finish five paces back.
-Skipper Al Lopez let the rookie Hansen take in the action from the far end of the bench; the Indians had the veteran Roberto "Bobby" Avila at second base, with former Yankee George "Snuffy" Strirnweiss in reserve.
+The Indians were battling the Yankees for the 1951 pennant when Hansen came on board.
+The clubs fought it out until the final week in September, when the Bronx Bombers won their last five games, and Cleveland dropped five of its last six, to finish five paces back.
+Skipper Al Lopez let the rookie Hansen take in the action from the far end of the bench; the Indians had the veteran Roberto "Bobby" Avila at second base, with former Yankee George "Snuffy" Stirnweiss in reserve.

 Hansen bided his time, and finally was summoned to take the field on September 4 as a pinch runner for Early Wynn, who had grounded into a fielder's choice while pinch hitting in the eleventh inning of a game with the White Sox.
 Doug was left stranded on base as the Indians lost at home, 3-1.
 On September 7 the Indians split a doubleheader with the Browns at Sportsman's Park.
-Bob Feller shut out St. Louis in the first game, 7-0, but the Browns came back to take the nightcap, 4-2.
+The Browns came back to take the opener, 4-2.
 Hansen ran for catcher George "Birdie" Tebbetts in the seventh inning and crossed the plate with the second Cleveland run.
-Finally, at Philadelphia on September 11, Doug was utilized as a runner for Tebbetts in the eighth inning, and tallied again, but the A's rallied and were triumphant by a 9-5 score.
+(Bob Feller shut out St. Louis to take the nightcap, 7-0.)
+Finally, at Philadelphia on September 11, Doug was utilized as a runner for Tebbetts in the eighth inning of the second game of a doubleheader, and tallied again, but the A's rallied and were triumphant by a 9-5 score.

 Hansen's career in the major leagues was thus limited to these three games.
 He never saw action with the glove or bat, but scored two runs.
 In all three games he "played" in, the Indians were defeated.